Dementia friendly Aged care Seniors Festival Recreation Community Care Forum

 NSW Seniors Festival

-The Tweed Community Care Forum meets to discuss and address aged care issues in the Tweed.
-This forum improves communication between service providers and develops greater understanding of the service needs within the region.
+Community Services Staff are involved in the forum to support initiatives for older people.
+The forum improves communication between service providers and develops greater understanding of service needs in the region.